-IdentitySync (IDX) is Gigya's ETL solution (Extract, Transform, Load) that offers an easy way to transfer data in bulk between platforms.
-Use it to transfer user data from Gigya to a third-party platform or vice versa, or even from one Gigya database to another.
+IdentitySync is Gigya's robust ETL solution (Extract, Transform, Load) that offers an easy way to transfer data in bulk between platforms.

-- Take all the permission-based social and profile information that Gigya stores about the customer's users and channel it into another platform, such as an ESP, CRM, or marketing automation system.
+- Export: Take all the permission-based social and profile identity information stored at Gigya and channel it into another platform, such as an ESP, CRM, or marketing automation system.

-- Get up-to-date data from the other platform and import it into Gigya, such as newsletter subscription status, survey responses or account balance, and sync existing Gigya user profiles or create new ones ad-hoc.
+- Import: Get up-to-date data from a 3rd party platform, such as a user newsletter subscription status, survey responses or account balance, and sync existing Gigya user profiles or create new ones ad-hoc.

 IdentitySync jobs can be carried out on a one-time basis, for example if migrating data, or they can be scheduled to run on a regular basis in order to keep your platforms synchronized.

 Each IdentitySync job runs a dataflow.
 The building blocks of the dataflow are dedicated components.
 A component is a pre-configured unit that is used to perform a specific data integration operation.
 The components include readers, writers, transformers and lookups.
 Each component is responsible for performing a single task, such as:

 - Extracting accounts from Gigya based on specific parameters